tobiassalem/CreativeTweetApi/readme.md

 * Get a list of tweets by user: GET /tweets/{username}
 * Post a tweet: POST /tweets/tweet [Request body is the message]
 * Reply to a tweet: POST /tweets/{id}/reply [Request body is the message]
+* Get trending keywords: POST /tweets/trending

-Note that all requests now are required to have the access token given by the /authenticate request.
+Note that all requests are required to have the access token given by the /authenticate request.
 This access token should be present as a http header with details as stated below.
 * key "Authorization" [http standard]
 * value on the form "Bearer <token>" [JWT standard]

 Concretely, see the Postman collection for details.
 We here naturally set up authorization on the collection level, so we do not need to set it on each individual request (when using Postman).
-Example of users are: frodo, bilbo, gandalf.
+Existing users are: frodo, bilbo, sam, gandalf, saruman.
 They all have 'password' as password.

-The token lives for 2 hours.
+The access token lives for 2 hours.
 Remember that when the token times out, or you authenticate another user with /authenticate, you need to update the access token (on the Postman collection, or on individual requests).

 ### Building